Have you ever had an FSAVC with Aviva?

 Aviva mis-sold FSAVC with various different Aspects:

-- Aviva may not have made their consumers aware that their FSAVC will not be contributed by their employer.
+- Aviva may not have made their customers aware that their FSAVC will not be contributed by their employer.

-- Aviva may not have made their consumers aware that they would be choosing the funds for the FSAVC.
+- Aviva may not have made their customers aware that they would be choosing the funds for the FSAVC.

 - Aviva may not have made their customers aware about the chance of purchasing "Added Years".